 I remember the place.

-What separates Boranda from the rest of the album is Papo Lucca’s impromptu jazz scat (3:39 to 5:08).
-Today, the scat is the inspiration for The Boranda Challenge, a series of videos that capture emerging artists interpreting the scat in creative and sometimes surprising ways.
+What separates Boranda is Papo Lucca’s now-classic impromptu jazz scat (3:39 to 5:08).
+Today, it’s the inspiration for The Boranda Challenge, a series of videos that capture emerging artists interpreting the scat in creative and surprising ways.

 Forty-three years after Papo Lucca fused salsa with jazz, Boranda continues to ignite dance floors and inspire legions of emerging musicians.